Fastest-Coder-First/josephrayj-python/readme.md

 ## User Login for History Saving

-If you want to save your history, you need to log in as a user.
-You can create a user account through the Django registration feature or by using custom logic in your application.
+To save search history, users need to log in to the application.
+Users can create an account through the Django registration feature

+## Fun Feature: Cat Image and Click Counter

+When accessing the Weather Forecasting Application, you will notice a cat PNG image on the left side.
+If you get bored, you can click on the image, and a counter in the bottom right corner will keep track of the number of clicks.
+Enjoy the fun!

 ## Conclusion